PowerShell/DSC/docs/reference/schemas/outputs/resource/list.md

   If the resource doesn't have this capability or the `Delete` capability, DSC raises an error when an instance defines `_exist` as `false`.
+- <a id="capability-whatif" ></a> `WhatIf` - The resource supports returning explicit information about how it will modify state when a user calls [dsc config set][10] with the [--what-if][15] option.
+A resource has this capability when it defines the [What-if method][16] in its resource manifest.

+  When a resource has this capability, DSC calls the defined command with its arguments when a user executes the `dsc config set` command with the `--what-if` option.

+  When a resource doesn't have this capability, DSC synthesizes how the resource will change and instance by converting the `Test` result for the instance into a `Set` result.
+The synthetic operation can't indicate potential issues or changes that can't be determined by comparing the result of the `Test` operation against the resource's desired state.
+For example, the credentials used to test a resource might be valid for that operation, but not have permissions to actually modify the system state.
+Only a resource with this capability can fully report whether and how the resource will change system state.
-- <a id="capability-test" /> `Test` - The resource supports validating the desired state of an instance against the current state of the instance.
-A resource has this capability when it defines the [test][15] property in its resource manifest.
+- <a id="capability-test" ></a> `Test` - The resource supports validating the desired state of an instance against the current state of the instance.
+A resource has this capability when it defines the [test][17] property in its resource manifest.

   If a resource doesn't have the `Test` capability, DSC uses a synthetic test for instances of the resource.
 The synthetic test compares each property for the desired state of an instance against the actual state.
 The synthetic test uses strict, case-sensitive equivalence.
 If the desired state for a property and the actual state aren't the same, DSC marks the property as out of the desired state.
-- <a id="capability-delete" /> `Delete` - The resource supports removing an instance.
+- <a id="capability-delete" ></a> `Delete` - The resource supports removing an instance.
 A resource has this capability when it defines the [delete][14] property in its resource manifest.
 This capability isn't mutually exclusive with the `SetHandlesExist` property.
-A resource can handle the `_exist` property in set operations and be called directly with [dsc resource delete][16] to remove an instance.
+A resource can handle the `_exist` property in set operations and be called directly with [dsc resource delete][18] to remove an instance.
-- <a id="capability-export" /> `Export` - The resource supports enumerating every instance of the resource.
-A resource has this capability when it defines the [export][17] property in its resource manifest.
-Only resources with this capability are usable with the [dsc resource export][18] and [dsc config export][19] commands.
+- <a id="capability-export" ></a> `Export` - The resource supports enumerating every instance of the resource.
+A resource has this capability when it defines the [export][19] property in its resource manifest.
+Only resources with this capability are usable with the [dsc resource export][20] and [dsc config export][21] commands.
-- <a id="capability-resolve" /> `Resolve` - The resource supports resolving nested resource
-  instances from an external source.
-A resource has this capability when it defines the [resolve][20] property in its resource manifest.
-This functionality is primarily used by [importer resources][21].
+- <a id="capability-resolve" ></a> `Resolve` - The resource supports resolving nested resource instances from an external source.
+A resource has this capability when it defines the [resolve][22] property in its resource manifest.
+This functionality is primarily used by [importer resources][23].

 ```yaml
 Type:              array